wasabipesto/beehive/src/nice/index.md

 Wait, you couldn’t find any?
 Are you sure you looked everywhere?

+Let's plot the number of unique digits for a whole bunch of numbers in a whole bunch of bases:

 ```js
 const bunch_of_squbes_more_bases = []
 for (let base = 4; base <= 26; base++) {